thundernixon/blog2017/src/pages/09-01-18-things-i-learned-at-typemedia/A-few-things-I-learned-at-TypeMedia.md

 The second semester comes quickly, and then it goes quickly.
 Try to come up with a few good ideas for your thesis project in the first semester and over winter break.
 Test these as early and as quickly as possible, so you can start the second semester with at least three ideas you are excited about.
 We presented each month of the spring semester, starting on February 15th.
 Everyone showed few ideas in the first presentation.
 Some students kept generating ideas and deciding what the project should be.
 Other students made a decision in the days after that and had started to develop it by the second presentation.
 That gave them an extra month to work on their project – a very significant advantage when there were just 4 months to develop large and complex projects.

-Type design has infinite possibilities, and that can feel paralyzing at times, because it's not always possible to devise a logical argument for one solution over another.
+Despite its many constraints, type design has infinite possibilities.
+That can feel paralyzing at times, because it's not always possible to devise a logical argument for one solution over another.
 Still, take each decision as a design process: generate multiple ideas, test them in context, and ask for feedback when you can.
 Go with what seems best, but keep copies of your work as you go, in case you need to backtrack.

 ## Make models.